 - Ahonui – meaning patience expressed with perseverance

 Quite simply, the locals of Hawaii know not only how to respect nature, but also how to respect each other.
-This is one thing I think more of us most definitely can learn from!
+This is one thing we think more of us most definitely can learn from!

 Hawaii has some incredible dishes, and in true honour of their love and respect for others, you can guarantee that the food will be made with true love and passion.